 Steps to Setting the Pole

-Now you're ready to set the pole.
-Lift the forward end so it's above the pulpit and lifeline and push it forward, making sure that it's on the windward side of the forestay.
+Now you’re ready to set the pole.
+Lift the aft end and push it forward, making sure that it’s on the windward side of the forestay.
+Because the topping lift was tight, the forward end should end up above the pulpit or lifelines.
 The tight topping lift will help to keep it off the deck.
 Then attach the inboard end to the mast.

 Delivery skipper Andrew Burton is a Cruising World contributor.